LiYiming98/UTM-YOLOX/README.md

 ## 📦 Dataset
 The dataset used in this project is **SRSDDv1.0**.
-We will soon upload a **YOLOX-compatible dataset format**.
-Please stay tuned.

 ## 📘 Documentation
 Please refer to the **“文档” (Documentation)** folder for detailed instructions on: